-On May 28, 2024, the Indiana Office of the Utility Consumer Counselor ("OUCC") filed its case-in-chief.
+On May 28, 2024, the Office of the Utility Consumer Counselor ("OUCC") filed its casein-chief.
 On June 11, 2024, Indiana American filed the Verified Rebuttal Testimony of Justin Schneider.

-The Commission held an evidentiary hearing in this matter on June 28, 2024, at 2:00 p.m. in Room 222 of the PNC Center, 101 West Washington Street, Indianapolis, Indiana.
+The Commission held an evidentiary hearing in this matter on June 28, 2024 at 2:00 p.m. in Room 222 of the PNC Center, 101 West Washington Street, Indianapolis, Indiana.
 Joint Petitioners and the OUCC appeared and participated, by counsel.
 At the hearing, the prefiled evidence of the Joint Petitioners and OUCC were admitted into the record without objection, as well as certain stipulated responses of Joint Petitioners to data requests issued by the OUCC, in lieu of cross-examination (Public's Exhibit CX-1).

-Having considered the evidence presented and being duly advised, the Commission now finds:
+Based upon the applicable law and evidence, the Commission now finds:

 1. Notice and Jurisdiction.

-Due, legal and timely notice of the Petition filed in this Cause was given and published by Petitioner as required by law.
+Due, legal and timely notice of the evidentiary hearing in this Cause was given and published by the Commission as required by law.
 Indiana American is a "public utility" as that term is defined in Ind.
 Code § 8-1-2-1 and a "utility company" within the meaning of that term in Ind.
 Code § 8-1-30.3-3.
-Indiana American is subject to the jurisdiction of the Commission in the manner and to the extent provided by law.
 Silver Creek is a not-for-profit utility within the meaning of Ind.
-Code § 8-1-30.3-2.5 and 8-1-2-125(a) and is subject to the jurisdiction of the Commission in the manner and to the extent provided by law.
-The Silver Creek System is "utility property" as that term is defined in Ind.
+Code § 8-1-30.3-2.5 and 8-1-2-125(a).
+The Silver Creek System is a "utility property" as that term is defined in Ind.
 Code § 8-1-30.3-4.
 Under Ind.
-Code § 8-1-30.3, the Commission has jurisdiction over Indiana American and Silver Creek and the subject matter of this proceeding.
+Code ch.
+8-1-30.3, the Commission has jurisdiction to approve acquisitions of utility property.
+Accordingly, the Commission has jurisdiction over Indiana American and Silver Creek and the subject matter of this proceeding.

-2. Characteristics of the Joint Petitioners.
+2. Joint Petitioners' Characteristics.

-A. Indiana American's Characteristics.
+A. Indiana American.
 Indiana American is a water and wastewater public utility, incorporated under the laws of the State of Indiana, serving approximately 330,000 customers with its principal office and place of business at 153 North Emerson Avenue, Greenwood, Indiana.
 Indiana American is subject to regulation by the Commission in the manner and to the extent provided by the laws of the State of Indiana, including Ind.
-Code § 8-1-2-1 et seq.
+Code § 8-1-2-1.
 Indiana American is primarily engaged in the provision of water utility service to the public in and around numerous communities throughout the State of Indiana, including Clark and Floyd Counties.
 Indiana American also provides wastewater utility service to approximately 2,400 customers throughout Clark, Delaware, Hamilton, Wabash, and Vigo Counties.
 Indiana American has charter power and authority to engage in the business of providing such water and wastewater utility service under indeterminate permits and franchises, licenses, and permits heretofore duly acquired.
 Indiana American owns, operates, manages, and controls, plant, property, equipment, and facilities for the production, treatment, transmission, distribution, and sale of water for residential, commercial, industrial, other public authority, and sale for resale purposes, for the provision of public and private fire protection service and for the provision of sewer service.
-Jt.
-Pet.
-Ex.
-2 at 2-3 and Attachment JS-3.